France with baby

 If you want to bring your own car seat (most tourists won’t get into any trouble with the police; it only matters in case of an accident as the insurance could technically refuse your claim because of the non-EU approved car seat), remember that it’s not common to keep babies in car seats on planes in Europe.
 If you’re flying Air France (or other European airlines) make sure to check.

-Many aircrafts don’t allow car seats at all, especially in higher cabin class.
-Rear facing car seats (which includes ALL infant car seats basically) are basically not allowed on board unless someone isn’t sitting in front of you as they limit the recline and must be placed forward-facing.
-Here’s a full policy.
+Many aircraft don’t allow car seats at all, especially in higher cabin class.
+Rear-facing car seats (which includes ALL infant car seats basically) are basically not allowed on board unless someone isn’t sitting in front of you as they limit the recline and must be placed forward-facing.
+Here’s the full policy.

 Also note, that any equipment designed for children to sleep (like JetKids) is not permitted on board Air France aircraft.